Stevenfavour/Linuxfundametal0/README12.md

 ![](./Img12/C.png)

-Uncheck "Block all Public Access" box, this will disable the rest of the boxes.
+Uncheck the "Block all Public Access" box; this will disable the rest of the boxes.
-Then save the chnages.
+Then save the changes.

 ![](./Img12/C1.png)